maxime-groff/maxime-groff/README.md

 ### Hi there 👋

+- 🖥️ Freelance Design System Engineer, core memeber of Engie's [FLuid Design System](https://www.engie.design/) _(Vanilla, React, Angular, Design Tokens)_.

+  → Fancy a talk on best practices? ✨ _hit me up_ ! ✨

-- 🧠 Proudly worked on [Kinome](https://www.kinome-app.com/), aiming to improve medical care for physiotherapist and their patients.
+- 🧠 Proudly co-founded on [Kinome](https://www.kinome-app.com/), aiming to improve medical care for physiotherapist and their patients _(React, Auth0, Hasura, Stripe)_. [paused]

+  → Interested in taking over / maintaining it with us? ! - ✨ _hit me up_ ! ✨

-- 🌊 Also working with [Waves of Change](https://www.wavesofchange.earth/), an NGO building a coalition of like-minded stakeholders that can learn from each other and co-develop solutions to tackle environmental challenges.
+- 🌊 Volunteering for [Waves of Change](https://www.wavesofchange.earth/), an NGO to amplify environmental impact through collaboration.
+Building a coalition and co-develop solutions to tackle environmental challenges.

-- 🤔 Looking for some help to develop the next Waves of Change web app - ✨ _hit me up_ ! ✨
+  → We're looking for some help to develop the next Waves of Change web app _(NextJs, Prismicio, Supabase, Stripe)_. ! - ✨ _hit me up_ ! ✨

+### Some more?

-- 🌱 Currently focusing on front-end, particularly accessibility.
+- 🌱 Fully focusing on front-end, especially accessibility and UX.

 - 🎨 Figma enthusiast.

-- 🚀 Go-to tech stack: Nextjs, css variables, Tailwind, Vitest, Supabase, Hasura.

-- 💬 Feel free to ask me about anything related to front-end development and design
+- 💬 Feel free to ask me about anything related to front-end development and design.